"Eleven Sickles ...but for firteen you get 'or chocolate, and for fifteen you get an 'ot water bottle an' a toofbrush in the color of your choice."

 -- Stan Shunpike on the Knight Bus (PA3)

-Silver coins used in the Wizarding World.
+Sickles are silver coins used in the Wizarding World.

 - The actual values of these coins are a bit complicated for Muggles to figure out in Muggle terms without a calculator, and rather difficult for wizards when dealing with Muggle money (GF7).
 It's easy for wizards dealing only with wizarding currency, however.
 Hagrid states: "The gold ones are Galleons.
 Seventeen silver Sickles to a Galleon and twenty-nine Knuts to a Sickle, it's easy enough."
 Therefore 1 Galleon = 17 Sickles = 493 Knuts.